Are you 50+

 Volunteers work one on one and in small groups with young elementary school students, helping them learn how to read and instilling in them the love of learning.
 Our volunteers provide academic, social and emotional support for children who will benefit from a little extra help.
 YOU can make the difference in the life of a child!

-Volunteers work 4 - 10 hours per week in the school either during school or in after-school programs.
+Volunteers work 4 - 6 hours per week in the after-school program.

 No experience is needed - just a desire to make a difference, and a love of children!
 We provide dynamic and interactive training, and full support.

 AARP Experience Corps, a program of Metropolitan Family Service, is an innovative, award-winning national service program that connects older adult tutors and mentors to students in public schools throughout the Portland Metro Area.